 These yeast rolls would make a great Christmas gift along with a stenciled flour sack dish towel.

 Have you tried baking your own bread?
 If you try these rolls, I would love to know how they turn out.
-Leave a comment below or share your picture of these one hour yeast rolls on Instagram using the hashtag #dogwoodanddandelions or tag me in the photo @dogwoodsanddandelions.
+Leave a comment below or share your picture of these one hour yeast rolls on Instagram by tagging me in the photo @dogwoodsanddandelions.